athankefalas/swift-toasts/README.md

 ### Cancellation

-After a `Toast` is created is scheduled for presentation in a queue.
-A scheduled Toast may be cancelled *before* it is presented by the source it was scheduled from depending on context and the available configuration.
+After a `Toast` is created, it is scheduled for presentation in a queue.
+A scheduled Toast may be cancelled *before* it is presented by the source it was scheduled from, depending on context and the active environment configuration.

 By default, a scheduled toast will not be cancelled unless the scene containing it's source is dismissed.
 The cancellation policy in the current environment can be configured by using the `toastCancellation` modifier.